Dedicated to the power of conversation.

 Rachelle Fisher, MAS

-Since joining the Strategic Earth team in 2010, Rachelle (she/her) has strategically designed and implemented projects to successfully and efficiently achieve client needs and goals.
-She provides a range of skills including facilitation, strategic planning, process design, developing integrated communications, and project coordination.
+Rachelle (she/her) joined Strategic Earth in 2010 and has strategically designed and implemented projects to successfully and efficiently achieve client needs and goals.
+She is a seasoned facilitator who has supported a range of initiatives related to fisheries management, community engagement, policy navigation, and Native Nations engagement.

 Extensive experience, science and policy chops, affinity for efficient and holistic processes, and a passion for creating inclusive spaces for difficult conversations.
-A deep interest in approaching all aspects of her work with kindness, empathy, and through a pragmatic lens.
+Rachelle is interested in approaching all aspects of her work with kindness, empathy, and through a pragmatic lens.

-Rachelle holds a Masters of Applied Studies in Marine Biodiversity and Conservation from Scripps Institution of Oceanography at University of California, San Diego and a B.Sc. in Biology from the University of California, Santa Barbara.
-She is a 2008 California Sea Grant Fellowship recipient and completed the NOAA CSC Facilitation Training: Navigating Rough Seas: Public Issues and Conflict Management.
+Rachelle has a Masters of Applied Studies in Marine Biodiversity and Conservation from Scripps Institution of Oceanography at University of California, San Diego and a B.Sc. in Biology from the University of California, Santa Barbara.
+She has training in facilitation and conflict management, marine science, and graphic facilitation

-Rachelle lives in Santa Barbara, which she considers to be one of the most magical places on earth.
-Rachelle respectfully acknowledges that she lives and works on traditional, ancestral & unceded land of the Shmuwich (Barbareño) Chumash.
+Rachelle lives in Santa Barbara, California, which she considers to be one of the most magical places on earth.
+Rachelle respectfully acknowledges that she works throughout the traditional, ancestral, and unceded occupied territories of California, home to nearly 200 Native Nations, including the Shmuwich (Barbareño) Chumash.

 Authentic connections and relationship building, being in nature (especially solo hikes with her dog), laughing, adventures with her family, knitting, cooking, and enjoying the perfect chocolate chip cookie.